 We are a trash free park, please take all trash with you.

 For groups who stop at the park visitor center, please make sure your groups are properly chaperoned.

 All ranger-led education programs, except for the National Cemetery Exploration, take place at the historic Mumma Farm (stop number 6 on the driving tour route).
-Map and directions to the education center, (pdf 224 KB).
+Directions to the education center.

 Educational groups may request a waiver of the park entrance fees if they are making an educational visit to the battlefield.
 Information about receiving an academic fee waiver for your group.